AbstractSDK/abstract/modules/contracts/adapters/cw-staking/README.md

 let swap_msg = dex.swap(offer_asset, ask_asset, max_spread, belief_price);
 ```

-## Why Use the Dex Adapter?
+## Why Use the Cw Staking Adapter?

 ### Simplified Development
-By using the Dex Adapter, developers can bypass the intricacies of each individual dex.
-This means less time spent on understanding and integrating with each dex's unique API, and more time focusing on building core functionalities.
+By using the Cw Staking Adapter, developers can bypass the intricacies of each individual Staking Provider.
+This means less time spent on understanding and integrating with each staking provider's unique API, and more time focusing on building core functionalities.

 ### Flexibility
-The Dex Adapter ensures that your application remains flexible.
-If a new dex emerges or if there are changes to an existing one, your application can easily adapt without undergoing major overhauls.
+The DexCw Staking Adapter ensures that your application remains flexible.
+If a new Staking provider or use-case emerges or if there are changes to an existing one, your application can easily adapt without undergoing major overhauls.

 ### Use Cases
-- **Rapid Prototyping**: Quickly build and test applications on top of various dexes without the need for multiple integrations.
+- **Rapid Prototyping**: Quickly build and test applications on top of various staking providers without the need for multiple integrations.
-- **Cross-Dex Applications**: Build applications that leverage multiple dexes simultaneously, offering users more options and better rates.
+- **Cross-Dex Applications**: Build applications that leverage multiple Staking providers simultaneously, offering users more options and better rates.
-- **Future-Proofing**: Ensure your application remains compatible with future dexes that emerge in the Cosmos ecosystem.
+- **Future-Proofing**: Ensure your application remains compatible with future staking solutions that emerge in the Cosmos ecosystem.

 ## Documentation

-- **Dex Interface**: For a detailed look at the dex interface, refer to the [Rust trait interface](https://github.com/AbstractSDK/abstract/blob/bcf26f2f446478fd2825de5b187321dc9a626341/modules/contracts/adapters/dex/src/api.rs#L43).
+- **Dex Interface**: For a detailed look at the cw-staking interface, refer to the [Rust trait interface](https://github.com/AbstractSDK/abstract/blob/bcf26f2f446478fd2825de5b187321dc9a626341/modules/contracts/adapters/cw-staking/src/api.rs#L43).
 - **Adapters Documentation**: Comprehensive information about adapters can be found in the [official documentation](https://docs.abstract.money/3_framework/7_module_types.html#adapters).

 ## Contributing